-Video-on-demand content is a massive opportunity for businesses who want to use sports marketing to grow their business.
-Live video has become a standard for big platforms such as Facebook, Periscope, Instagram, Twitch, or Livestream.
+Video-on-demand content is a massive opportunity for businesses that want to use sports marketing to grow their business.
+Live video has become a standard for big platforms such as Facebook, Periscope, Instagram, Twitch, and Livestream.

-This fast-growing market should reach 70 billion dollars worldwide within 2022.
-Moreover, live videos are way more powerful than scripted videos: viewers watch them almost three times more with an average engagement rate 12 times higher.
+This fast-growing market should reach 70 billion dollars worldwide by 2023.
+Moreover, live videos are way more potent than scripted videos: viewers watch them almost three times more, with an average engagement rate of 12 times higher.

-As the cost of producing more significant amounts of footage falls to near zero, there are more opportunities to take sports viewers where they want to be: on the training field, in the locker room, and in the moment when the game is won or lost.
+As the cost of producing more significant amounts of footage falls to near zero, there are more opportunities to take sports viewers where they want to be: on the training field, in the locker room, and when the game is won or lost.